pcheng17/blog.petercheng.me/src/content/aboutIndex.md

 Hey there!
 My name is Peter Cheng, a mathematician and software engineer.
 I currently work at Roblox on the physics engine team.
 In a nutshell, we make sure physics works as expected across the platform.
-Previously, I worked on the FX/CFX production software team, with a focus on the proprietary fire/gas and hair simulation engines.
+Previously, I worked at DreamWorks on the FX/CFX production software team, with a focus on the proprietary fire/gas and hair simulation engines.
 You can find my name in the credits of all of the DreamWorks' films between 2019 and 2022!

 I received my PhD in mathematics from UCLA, where I did research in the field of numerical analysis.
 I'm also passionate about teaching and sharing knowledge with those around me, which is the